Field-Day-2022/field-day-2022-research/prototypes/nextjs/next-proto-0/README.md

 ## Steps to get going from scratch:
 1. run `npx create-next-app next-proto-0` to create the Next app
-2. run `npm i next-pwa` to install next-pwa
+2. cd into `next-proto-0` and run `npm i next-pwa` to install next-pwa
 3. Go to [https://www.simicart.com/manifest-generator.html/](https://www.simicart.com/manifest-generator.html/) to generate the manifest
    1. Make sure Display is "Standalone"
    2. Once downloaded, unzip and copy contents into the public directory